 The necessity of public sector purchases

-This article was originally published from the Official Monetary and Financial Institutions Forum (OMFIF) and is the second in a series of articles on the outcome of the German constitutional court judgment.
+This article was originally published by the Official Monetary and Financial Institutions Forum (OMFIF) and is the second in a series of articles on the outcome of the German constitutional court judgment.

 Ignazio Angeloni is Senior Fellow of the Harvard Kennedy School and the Leibniz Institute for Financial Research SAFE.